liferay/liferay-docs/devGuide/en/chapters/08-designing-workflow-with-kaleo.markdown

   conditional logic of the node's script.
 - *Fork*: Forks the workflow execution into two parallel threads.
 - *Join*: Joins parallel workflow threads.
-- *Join XOR*: Same as a Join, but only needs to receive workflow execution from one of its joining threads.
+- *Join XOR*: Joins parallel workflow threads, but only needs to receive workflow execution from one of them.
 - *State*: Represents a workflow state.
 - *Task*: Represents a task that can be assigned.